Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 Which drugs can be delivered directly into the bladder?

-Several different drugs can be used in intravesical chemotherapy treatment for early-stage bladder cancer.1 The most commonly used intravesical chemotherapy drug is called mitomycin.
+Several different drugs can be used in intravesical chemotherapy treatment for early-stage bladder cancer.
+One of the most commonly used intravesical chemotherapy drugs is mitomycin.
 Some patients may receive electromotive mitomycin therapy, in which mitomycin is delivered into the bladder through a catheter and while the inside of the bladder is heated.
-In some cases, this can be more effective than intravesical chemotherapy delivered alone.
+In some cases, this can be more effective than intravesical mitomycin delivered alone.1

 Other intravesical chemotherapy drugs include: